skulpt/skulpt/app_a.rst

 Configuring Ubuntu for Python Development
 =========================================

+    *Note:* the following instructions assume that you are connected to the Internet and that you have both the ``main`` and ``universe`` package repositories enabled.
+All unix shell commands are assumed to be running from your home directory ($HOME).
+Finally, any command that begins with ``sudo`` assums that you have administrative rights on your machine.
+If you do not --- please ask your system administrator about installing the software you need.

-What follows are instructions for setting up an Ubuntu 8.10 (Intrepid) home environment for use with this book.
+What follows are instructions for setting up an Ubuntu 9.10 (Karmic) home environment for use with this book.
 I use Ubuntu GNU/Linux for both development and testing of the book, so it is the only system about which I can personally answer setup and configuration questions.